wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **Q:**&ensp;Everything changes; the background also changes.
 There is no need of a changeless background to notice changes.
 The self is momentary — it is merely the point where the past meets the future.

 **M:**&ensp;Of course the self based on memory is momentary.
 But such self demands unbroken continuïty behind it.
-You know from experience that there are gaps when your self is forgotten.
+You know from experiënce that there are gaps when your self is forgotten.
 What brings it back to life?
 What wakes you up in the morning?
 There must be some constant factor bridging the gaps in consciousness.
 If you watch carefully you will find that even your daily consciousness is in flashes, with gaps intervening all the time.
 What is in the gaps?
-What can there be but your real being, which is timeless?
+What can there be but your real beïng, which is timeless?
 Mind and mindlessness are one to it.

 **Q:**&ensp;Is there any particular place you would advise me to go to for spiritual attainment?